Atlantic Health Strategies

 Why internal teams struggle to do this alone

 Internal knowledge matters.
 Internal teams also have day jobs.
-A CEO running a 40-bed residential program in Florida cannot also write 200 policies, design the QAPI plan, and rehearse a tracer methodology with their clinical leads while keeping census above the roughly 65% to 70% occupancy most operators need to clear breakeven.
+A CEO running a 40-bed residential program in Florida cannot also write 200 policies, design the QAPI plan, and rehearse a tracer methodology with clinical leads while keeping census above the 65 to 70 percent occupancy most operators need to clear breakeven.

 The common failure modes we see: